 CMPA can be IgE-mediated, non-IgE-mediated, or mixed.

 Many non-IgE-mediated reactions are believed to be T-cell-mediated.
 IgE-mediated reactions are acute, often have a rapid onset, and can be a manifestation of the atopic diathesis.
-Non-IgE-mediated reactions are generally characterized by delayed and non-acute onset.
-Finally, mixed reactions involve a mixture of both IgE- and non-IgE-mediated reactions.
+Non-IgE-mediated reactions are generally characterised by delayed and non-acute onset.
+Finally, mixed reactions involve both IgE- and non-IgE-mediated responses.

 What are the signs and symptoms of CMPA?